gamma-opt/pyDecisionProgramming/README.md

 Set up the a Julia environment in the current folder run the Python script
 ```
-import pyDecisionProgramming as pd
+import pyDecisionProgramming as pdp
 pdp.setup_project()
 ```

 To use this environment in a Python script, use

 ```
-import pyDecisionProgramming as pd
+import pyDecisionProgramming as pdp
 pdp.activate()
 ```